Virginia Labor Laws Guide

 Family and medical leave

-This is a type of required leave that all employers in the state of Virginia must provide their employees with.
-Eligibility for this type of leave is regulated by the Family and Medical Leave Act or FMLA.
+This is a type of required leave that all employers in the state of Virginia must provide to their employees.
+Eligibility for this type of leave is regulated by the Family and Medical Leave Act (FMLA).

-The FMLA states that all employees are eligible to use 12 weeks of unpaid, job-protected work absence in a one-year period, for many household and medicinal-related reasons.
+The FMLA states that all employees are eligible to use 12 weeks of unpaid, job-protected work absence in a 1-year period, for many household and medical-related reasons.

 Those reasons include:

-To be eligible, an employee must have worked for the employer for at least a year and at least 1,250 work hours within a 12-month period.
-Note that, at the federal level, this is applicable for employers with over 50 employees only.
+To be eligible, an employee must have worked for the employer for at least a year and at least 1,250 work hours within 12 months.
+Note that this applies only to employers with over 50 employees at the federal level.
 For Virginia, the same is applicable at the state level.

-Additionally, in an effort to protect the families of the Armed Services, Congress amended the FMLA in 2008.
+Additionally, Congress amended the FMLA in 2008 to protect the families of the Armed Services.

-Since then, employers have also been required to provide up to 26 weeks of unpaid leave if an employee needs to take care of a member of the Armed Forces with a serious health condition, injury, or undergoing medical treatment or therapy.
+Since then, employers have also been required to provide up to 26 weeks of unpaid leave if an employee needs to take care of a member of the Armed Forces with a serious health condition or injury or is undergoing medical treatment or therapy.

 This is applicable only if said member is an employee’s spouse, parent, child, or next of kin.